Canonicalizing zeta generators: genus zero and genus one: Introduction

-Let $\mz$ denote the quotient of $\MZ$ modulo the linear subspace spanned by constants, non-trivial products of multizeta values, and the motivic single zeta value $\zeta^{\mathfrak{m}}_2$.
-Then $\mz$ inherits the structure of a Lie coalgebra from the Hopf algebra comodule structure of $\MZ$ (cf.~section \ref{sec:Background.2}).
-Let $\mz^\vee\subset\MZ^\vee\subset \Q\langle x,y\rangle$ denote its dual space, which is a Lie algebra equipped with the Ihara bracket (cf.~section \ref{sec:Zmap.1}).
-Like $\MZ$ and $\MZ^\vee$, the spaces $\mz$ and $\mz^\vee$ are graded, with finite-dimensional graded parts for $w\ge 3$.
-A major structure theorem by Brown \cite{Brown:2011mot} has shown that $\mz^\vee$ is freely generated by one depth 1 Lie polynomial in each odd homogeneous weight $w\ge 3$.
-The universal enveloping algebra ${\cal U}\mz^\vee$ is freely generated by the generators of $\mz^\vee$ under the Poincar\'e--Birkhoff--Witt multiplication, which we denote by $\circp$; in the case where $g\in \mz^\vee$ and $h\in {\cal U}\mz^\vee$, this multiplication rule has a simple form: \beq g\circp h=gh+D_g(h)\, , \eeq where $D_g$ is the Ihara derivation of $\Q\langle x,y\rangle$ defined by $D_g(x)=0$ and $D_g(y)=[y,g]$.
-The space $\MZ^\vee$ is a module over the Hopf algebra ${\cal U}\mz^\vee$.
+Let $\mz$ denote the quotient of $\MZ$ modulo the linear subspace spanned by constants, non-trivial products of motivic multizeta values, and the motivic single zeta value $\zeta^{\mathfrak{m}}_2$.
+Then, $\mz$ inherits the structure of a Lie coalgebra from the Hopf-algebra-comodule structure of $\MZ$ (cf.~section \ref{sec:Background.2}).
+Let $\mz^\vee\subset\MZ^\vee\subset \Q\langle x,y\rangle$ denote its dual space, which is a Lie algebra equipped with the Ihara bracket below (see also section \ref{sec:Zmap.1}).
+Like $\MZ$ and $\MZ^\vee$, the spaces $\mz$ and $\mz^\vee$ are graded by the (homogeneity) degree in $x,y$ or {\it weight}, with finite-dimensional graded parts for fixed weight.
+A major structure theorem by Brown \cite{Brown:2011mot} has shown that $\mz^\vee$ is freely generated by one Lie polynomial (of depth 1 in the sense of Definition \ref{gwcan}) in each odd homogeneous weight $w\ge 3$.